 \section{Introduction}

-Biological data—spanning genomics, transcriptomics, biomedical literature, and more—is expanding at an unprecedented rate, creating immense opportunities for scientific discovery.
+Biological data, spanning genomics, transcriptomics, biomedical literature, and more, is expanding at an unprecedented rate, creating immense opportunities for scientific discovery.
 This data explosion has catalyzed the development of foundation models (FMs), deep networks trained on vast datasets that enable a wide array of downstream tasks.
 In genomics, DNA foundation models \cite{Brixi2025.02.18.638918, Dalla-Torre2024, Nguyen2023, Zhou2023, Fallahpour_Gureghian_Filion_Lindner_Pandi_2025} have demonstrated remarkable capabilities by learning dense sequence representations that drive splice site identification, variant effect prediction, and regulatory element characterization.

-Despite these advances, a critical challenge with foundation models still persists: effectively translating these learned representations into mechanistic insights and falsifiable hypotheses—the cornerstone of scientific advancement.
-Current DNA foundation models, while powerful in their representational capacity, typically function as "black boxes" that struggle with multi-step reasoning and lack the inherent ability to generate transparent, biologically intuitive explanations \cite{Benegas2024, Li2024}.
-These limitations become apparent in complex biological problems requiring mechanistic understanding, such as gene pathway analysis, phenotype prediction, and disease mechanism elucidation \cite{Consens2025}.
+Despite these advances, a critical challenge with foundation models still persists: effectively translating these learned representations into mechanistic insights and falsifiable hypotheses.
+Current DNA foundation models, while powerful in their representational capacity, typically function as "black boxes" that lack the inherent ability to generate transparent, biologically intuitive explanations \cite{Benegas2024, Li2024}.
+These limitations are prominent in complex biological problems requiring mechanistic understanding, such as gene pathway analysis, phenotype prediction, and disease mechanism elucidation \cite{Consens2025}.

 Large language models (LLMs) \cite{OpenAI2024, anthropic2025claude37, DeepSeek-AI2025, Qwen2024} have rapidly advanced in reasoning capabilities, problem-solving, and knowledge depth.
-Through sophisticated training methods including reinforcement learning and supervised fine-tuning, these models demonstrate increasingly sophisticated multi-step reasoning across domains from mathematical problem-solving to logical deduction \cite{fallahpour2025medraxmedicalreasoningagent}.
+Through sophisticated training methods including reinforcement learning and supervised fine-tuning, these models demonstrate increasingly sophisticated multi-step reasoning across domains from mathematical problem-solving to logical deduction \cite{fallahpour2025medraxmedicalreasoningagent, ma2025lattelearningthinkvision, narayanan2025trainingscientificreasoningmodel, rbio1}.
 However, LLMs alone lack the specialized architecture to effectively process raw genomic sequences and often fail to capture nuanced biological patterns in genetic data.

 This disconnect between powerful sequence representations of DNA foundation models and sophisticated reasoning capabilities of LLMs creates a significant barrier to developing AI systems that provide deep mechanistic insights comparable to biology domain experts.
 To bridge this gap, we present \bioreason: a novel architecture that fundamentally integrates a DNA foundation model with an LLM, enabling a new paradigm of multimodal biological understanding and reasoning.